Jakub Sylvestr

-Jakub Sylvestr (born 2 February 1989) is a Slovak professional footballer who plays as a forward for Polish club Resovia.
+Jakub Sylvestr (born 2 February 1989) is a Slovak professional footballer who plays as a forward for MFK Zvolen.
 He made six appearances for the Slovakia national team.

-Career
+Club career

 Sylvestr scored his first hat-trick in a match against Tatran Prešov on 4 April 2009.

 On 19 February 2017, Sylvestr scored in his league debut for Danish Superliga club AaB.
-In his second match he scored a hattrick, and was voted Player of the Month in the league.
+In his second match he scored a hat-trick, and was voted Player of the Month in the league.
 In December 2017, he left the club.

 On 20 October 2020, Sylvestr joined Indian Super League club Chennaiyin FC on a one-year deal.
 He appeared with the club in 19 league matches and scored twice as Chennaiyin finished on eighth position.

 On 9 January 2023, Sylvestr joined Polish second division side Resovia.

+In the summer of 2025, Sylvestr joined 2.
+Liga club MFK Zvolen.
+He impressed with his performance in his first four games, being able to score two hat-tricks in a 3–2 win over against FC Petržalka and a 5–1 over Baník Lehota.